apache/plc4x/draft-THREAT-MODEL.md

   is trusted to call the API at a reasonable rate *(inferred — §14 Q19)*.
 - **No data-at-rest encryption.** PLC4X does not persist anything to disk on its own at runtime.
+(The SPI3 rewrite adds an optional Audit-Log feature that writes debug data to the filesystem — intended for transient debugging, not permanent operation, with no encryption;
+  enabling it in production is an operator choice *(maintainer — chrisdutz)*.)
 - **No constant-time comparison of authentication secrets.** Whatever the protocol provides (or doesn't) is what PLC4X passes through.
 - **No defense against side-channel observation of OPC UA crypto.** Per